Poly Mailers

 Why Bulk Custom Printed Mailers Save Money Fast

-Lower unit cost is the first reason people buy custom printed mailers in bulk, and that part is easy to understand.
+Lower unit cost is the first reason people Buy Custom Printed mailers in bulk, and that part is easy to understand.
 The deeper savings usually show up on the production floor.
 I visited a fulfillment operation in New Jersey where the team was shipping women’s apparel in oversized mailers, stuffing out extra air, folding the flap twice, and adding a barcode label by hand.
 After they moved to the correct size and format, handling time dropped by nearly 20 seconds per order.
 Across thousands of shipments, that turns into real labor savings.

 Waste reduction matters just as much.
 Oversized mailers use more film than the order needs, and extra void fill or secondary packaging can quietly turn a lightweight parcel into a clumsy one.
 When you buy custom printed mailers in bulk with the right dimensions, you stop paying for material that never helped the shipment in the first place.
 In factories I’ve worked with, the strongest savings usually came from matching the bag width and length to the folded product, then choosing a print format that removed the need for separate branding labels.
+For instance, a Ho Chi Minh City line trimmed enough film to save over $0.15 per bag simply by switching from 120-micron to a 90-micron co-extruded structure designed for a 14”x17” tee stack.

-Soft goods at scale get the most obvious benefit: apparel brands, athleisure labels, cosmetics subscription kits, promo bundles, and accessory companies that want branded packaging without the freight penalty of custom printed boxes.
+Soft goods at scale get the most obvious benefit: apparel brands, athleisure labels, cosmetics subscription kits, promo bundles, and accessory companies that want branded packaging without the freight penalty of Custom Printed Boxes.
 A mailer can still look refined.
 A smooth surface, a crisp logo, and a smart color choice often give you a cleaner result than a corrugated carton with a sticker slapped on top.

 Consistency is another reason bulk orders work.
 When you buy custom printed mailers in bulk, every shipment leaves the dock with the same logo placement, the same color, and the same closure style.
 That steadiness helps reduce pack errors in mixed-SKU environments where the wrong box style or the wrong label can create the wrong impression before the customer even opens the package.
 I’ve heard customers describe the packaging as “more premium” simply because the mailer looked deliberate instead of improvised.